Types of life insurance policies — and how to choose the right one

 The policy length: A whole life policy lasts your entire life, while a term policy only provides coverage for a limited number of years.
 Once the term expires, your beneficiaries are no longer entitled to a death benefit.

 The cash value: A term policy has no value once it expires.
-A whole life policy is a life-long asset that can be accessed to help meet financial goals up to and after retirement.
+A whole life policy is a life-long policy that can be accessed to help meet financial goals up to and after retirement.

 The premium: For a given death benefit — e.g., $100,000 — premiums will be higher for whole life, along with the certainty that your beneficiaries will eventually be paid death benefits.